carpentries/instructor-training/episodes/03-expertise.md

 "the restaurant" and expect them to know what you mean.
 Yet, a novice in English might hesitate, wondering if these words mean the same thing, or close enough, under the circumstances.
-Similarly, in a Carpentries workshop, an Instructor may alternate using "Unix", "bash", and "shell" without noticing that learners are struggling to figure out how these three new words are related.
+Similarly, in a Carpentries workshop, an Instructor may start a workshop talking about "Unix," but then automatically start using words like "bash" and "shell" without noticing that learners are struggling to figure out how these two new words are related.

 Novice learners can be confused by interchangeable use of more than just vocabulary.
 In programming, multiple forms of notation may be